ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/05--gof--behavioral-design-patterns/terms.md

 *Invariant* (common) parts of algorithms are kept in a template method/function, and *variant* (different) parts are moved in action/hook methods/functions.

-## Other Patterns
+## Other Behavioral Design Patterns

-Behavioral design patterns that are not commonly used by Python developers:
+Behavioral design patterns that are *not commonly* used by Python developers:

 ### Mediator

-In the *Mediator* pattern, objects don't communicate directly with each other; instead, they communicate through a *mediator* object that acts as a central hub for coordinating communication between the objects.
+The *Mediator* pattern centralizes communication between multiple components by introducing a *mediator* object that handles their interactions, reducing direct dependencies.

 In Python, you can use event-driven programming with a library such as `asyncio` instead of communication between objects through a mediator object.

 ### Visitor

+The *Visitor* pattern allows adding new operations to existing object structures without modifying their classes by separating the operation logic into a *visitor* object.
+Each element in the structure accepts the visitor, enabling the visitor to perform specific actions based on the element's type.
-For complex use cases, the *Visitor* pattern provides a solution for separating algorithms from the objects on which they operate.
+This pattern provides a solution for separating algorithms from the objects, on which they operate.

 In Python, using functions as first-class citizens, decorators, or context managers can provide ways to encapsulate algorithms and operations without the need for explicit visitor objects.